 18.7 miles – turbulent clouds which might have gone either way, but finally did the decent thing, and resolved into middle-age grey with a little mothball sunshine

 Burton is, above all else, a brewing town, and I felt I couldn’t leave without popping into the National Brewing Centre.
 It’s a little bit thin if you’re already familiar with the brewing process, but they have a few very nice old artifacts; my favorite was the Burton Union System double set, which had been donated by Bass

 I left Burton to the warm, rich smell of Marston’s mash tuns.
 I spent the rest of the day walking on canal tow paths.
 It’s amazing how quickly muscles get used to the easy life, and after two days of total idling I never felt really comfortable.

 Although I haven’t spent much time on narrowboats, I quickly learnt to tell the difference between the hire boats and the permanent homes.
-The sleek. shiny craft with modern fittings and nothing on the roof but a life ring were tourists’ boats, whilst the rusty ones with peeling paint and as many things strapped to or piled on their rooves as possible: logs, bicycles, chairs, trolleys, planks, dinghies, gas canisters, washing lines, solar panels, even children’s toys (but not necessarily a life ring at all) were all their owners’ residences.
+The sleek, shiny craft with modern fittings and nothing on the roofs but a life ring were tourists’ boats, whilst the rusty ones with peeling paint and as many things strapped to or piled on their roofs as possible: logs, bicycles, chairs, trolleys, planks, dinghies, gas canisters, washing lines, solar panels, even children’s toys (but not necessarily a life ring at all) were all their owners’ residences.